 Editor’s note: In the article, Dmitry explains basic network security principles and lists practices we at ScienceSoft implement to keep our networks protected.
-If you decide to roll out the practices described or need an in-depth engagement of security specialists, check our penetration testing services.
+If you decide to roll out the practices described or need an in-depth engagement of security specialists, check the services of our penetration testing company.

 According to the Identity Theft Resource Center, just this year there have been more than 650 data breaches, exposing over 22 million records.
 To keep client and employee records safe, a company must adopt, utilize and continuously improve its safety and privacy practices.
 If not handled properly, this information can be tapped into by cybercriminals, which could ultimately lead to a larger problem such as financial fraud and identity theft (ID theft).